itsWill/Blog/app/articles/writing_a_compiler.md

   tokens.push({ type: Lexer.TOK_COMMA, value: ','});
 ```

 We need to take special care of tokens like `==` by employing a lookahead.
 Which means once we read in a `=` we check if the next input is a `=` if it is then we know we have an equality check token and not an assign token.
-This makes more sense once we se the code:
+This makes more sense once we see the code:

 ```javascript
 else if(ch === "="){